Sexual abuse scandal in the Roman Catholic Archdiocese of Chicago: Actions by archdiocese

-McCormack affair

-Rev. Daniel McCormack allegedly had abused two boys repeatedly from 2001 to 2005.
-Cardinal George has faced criticism for allowing McCormack to remain at his post after allegations first surfaced in August 2005.
-George has acknowledged that he had made mistakes in the case of the Rev. McCormack, who was charged with two counts of aggravated criminal sexual abuse on January 21, 2006.

-At the time prosecutors were not able to move forward because they did not have sufficient evidence against him.
-McCormack was instructed not to have any unsupervised contact with minors and a personal monitor was assigned to him.
-Cardinal George has since said that, had he known several months ago what he knew now, that he would have removed McCormack from his duties right away.

-Despite claims of following the Church's procedures for dealing with child-molesting priests, diocesan authorities made no attempt to contact the police regarding McCormack.
-Following this incident, the procedures for reporting abuse in Chicago were reportedly reevaluated by a panel and their importance was stressed.

-Under Cardinal Cupich (2014–present)
+In August 2008, the archdiocese reached settlements totaling $12,675,000 with 16 survivors of sexual abuse by McCormack and ten other priests.
+Cardinal George released this statement:My hope is that these settlements will help the survivors and their families begin to heal and move forward...I apologize again today to the survivors and their families and to the whole Catholic community.
+We must continue to do everything in our power to ensure the safety of the children in our care.In January 2014, the archdiocese released 6,000 pages of documents on the sexual abuses allegations against 30 priests.
+Cardinal George resigned as archbishop of Chicago in April 2014 and Bishop Blase Cupich was installed in November 2014 as his replacement.
+That same month, the archdiocese released documents on 36 more priests with credible accusations of sexual abuse against minors.

-Archbishop Cupich, who had been bishop of the Diocese of Rapid City, South Dakota and later of the Diocese of Spokane, Washington, had supported a zero-tolerance policy to control abuses in the church.
+Cupich had supported a zero-tolerance policy to control abuses in the church.
 He believed that ordained and lay Catholics who engaged in any kind of sex abuse of minors- or those applying to ministry who were found to have done so- should be prohibited from ministry with children.
 He also said that authorities should be notified for investigation.
 He also proposed a policy to deal with cases that are revealed through the sacrament of confession and Penance (where nothing at all can ordinarily be disclosed without very, very special procedures).
-In August 2015, he acted to suspend (remove faculties to perform the Sacraments) Octavio Munoz Capetillo, the Pastor of Saint Pancratius Parish, from all duties because of allegations against him, and to notify and cooperate with the authorities.
+In August 2015, he acted to suspend Reverend Octavio Munoz Capetillo, the pastor of Saint Pancratius Parish, from all duties because of allegations against him, and to notify and cooperate with the authorities.